gerald1248/k8s-network-policy-viewer/README.md

 <img src="images/network-policy-viewer.svg" alt="Sample visualization"/>

-In this example, the names of the namespaces match their respective network policies, the exception being the `global` namespace which has none.
+In this example, the names of the namespaces match their respective network policies, the exception being the `global` namespace (which has none) and `ingress-isolated-whitelist` (which has two).

 The policies `isolated`, `egress-isolated`, `ingress-isolated` each apply to the namespace as a whole.

-`ingress-isolated-whitelist` whitelists `httpd-bob`, which is why `httpd-bob` can be reached from both `global` pods (including of course `httpd-alice`) and the `ingress-isolated` namespace.
+`ingress-isolated-whitelist` whitelists `httpd-bob`, which is why `httpd-bob` can be reached from `httpd-alice` and the generic httpd pod in the namespace.

 Deployment
 ----------